35 Social Media Marketing Tips to Grow Your Business Online

 Scheduling content is basically the one true form of multi-tasking.
 Schedule out a week or a month’s worth of posts, then get back to other tasks while the tool publishes your posts for you.
-We like Contentino, but platforms like Hootsuite and Buffer are also good options.
+We like Kontentino, but platforms like Hootsuite and Buffer are also good options.

 Rotate Hashtags Regularly

 Hashtags, particularly on Instagram, are an art form.
 You want to make sure you’re using hashtags that are relevant to the post, while also being something that people will search and engage with.
 Even though you’re posting similar content, you want to make sure to rotate your hashtags every post so that you continue to reach as many accounts as possible.

 These don’t have to be completely unique; rotating two to five each post will do while keeping your core hashtags the same.

 Perform Monthly Reporting to Track Growth